Brewers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Brewers have posted a mark of 3-4.
+- The Brewers have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- When it comes to the over/under, the Brewers and their opponents are 5-4-1 in their previous 10 games.
+- When it comes to the total, the Brewers and their foes are 4-5-1 in their last 10 contests.

-- The Brewers' ATS record is 2-4-0 over their previous 10 contests (six of those games had runlines set by bookmakers).
+- The Brewers have put together a 2-4-0 record against the spread over their previous 10 games (bookmakers set runlines in six of those games).

 Brewers Betting Records & Stats

-- The Brewers have come away with 12 wins in the 25 contests they have been listed as the underdogs in this season.
+- The Brewers have been victorious in 13, or 50%, of the 26 contests they have been chosen as underdogs in this season.

-- The Brewers have an implied victory probability of 39.2% according to the moneyline set for this matchup.
+- The Brewers have an implied victory probability of 37.7% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Milwaukee have gone over the total set by bookmakers in 24 of 54 chances this season.
+- Milwaukee and its opponents have hit the over in 24 of its 55 games with a total this season.

-- The Brewers are 2-4-0 against the spread in their six games with a line set by sportsbooks this season.
+- The Brewers have an against the spread mark of 2-4-0 in six games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.